 Reference from Research into Spinal Deformities 2, 1999.
 3D deformity of Scoliosis

-Copyright GrantWoodOrtho.com 2008.
+Copyright BracingScoliosis.com 2008.
 All rights reserved.

-The content for GrantWoodOrtho.com are opinions of Grant Wood and viewers are at their own risk when acting upon the opinions therein.
-No part of the contents of this website or photos, videos images therein may be transmitted, copied or reproduced by any way without the written permission of GrantWoodOrtho.com. |
+These are opinions only and viewers are at their own risk when acting upon the opinions therein.
+No part of the contents of this website or photos, videos images therein may be transmitted, copied or reproduced by any way without express written permission |